sprngr/jekyll-taskhook/README.md

 ## Jekyll-Taskhook

-Jekyll plugin for hooking taks runners into the build process
+Jekyll plugin for hooking taks runners into the build process.
+Kind of experimental.

 ## Installation